tasnim-reza/github-repo-search/README.md

 ## Installation
 You have to pre-installed node and npm.
-Run the following commands npm preinstall (it will install a light weight node server) npm install
+Run the following commands

+npm run preinstall (it will install a light weight node server)

+npm install

 ## How to run